Boy who fractured leg in play area gets €65k settlement

 A boy who fell 2m (7ft) to the ground while in a playzone area has settled his High Court action for €65,000.

-Jamie Cummins was aged three when he fractured his right thigh bone in the fall as he climbed steps to access a mid-level three tier play and slide area at Wexford Playzone.
+Jamie Cummins was aged three when he fractured his right thigh bone in the fall as he climbed steps to access the mid-level of a three tier play and slide area at Wexford Playzone.

 Jamie Cummins, Mount Prospect, Clonard, Co Wexford, sued Wexford Playzone Ltd, Clonard, Co Wexford as a result of the accident on July 18th, 2015.
 The case was taken through his mother, Leanne Moore.